Skip to content

 /remove-db-profile Delete a profile

-/schemas List schemas in the active DB
+/schemas <name> List schemas in a profile

-/tables <schema> List tables in a schema
+/tables <name> <schema> List tables in a schema

 /profile <table> Run profiling-only on one table

-/inspect Server-side counts and stats
+/inspect <name> Server-side counts and stats for a profile

 /history-store Configure shared history store